Surname

 The study of proper names (in family names, personal names, or places) is called onomastics.
-A one-name study is a collection of vital and other biographical data about all persons worldwide sharing a particular surname.

 History

-Origins
+Origin

 While the use of given names to identify individuals is attested in the oldest historical records, the advent of surnames is relatively recent.
 Many cultures have used and continue to use additional descriptive terms in identifying individuals.
 These terms may indicate personal attributes, location of origin, occupation, parentage, patronage, adoption, or clan affiliation.
-These descriptors often developed into fixed clan identifications that in turn became family names as we know them today.

 In China, according to legend, family names started with Emperor Fu Xi in 2000 BC.
-His administration standardised the naming system in order to facilitate census-taking, and the use of census information.
+His administration standardised the naming system to facilitate census-taking, and the use of census information.
 Originally, Chinese surnames were derived matrilineally, although by the time of the Shang dynasty (1600 to 1046 BC) they had become patrilineal.
 Chinese women do not change their names upon marriage.
-They can be referred to either by their full birth names or by their husband's surname plus the word for wife.
-In the past, women's given names were often not publicly known, and women were referred in official documents by their family name plus the character "Shi" and when married by their husband's surname, their birth surname, and the character "Shi".

-In the Middle East surnames have been and are still of great importance.
-An early form of tribal nisbas is attested among Amorite and Aramean tribes in the early Bronze and Iron ages as early as 1800 BC.

-In ancient Iran, surnames were used, but it is likely that most of them belonged to the aristocracy, nobility and military leaders.
+In China, surnames have been the norm since at least the 2nd century BC.

-In the early Islamic period (640–900 AD) and the Arab world, the use of patronymics is well attested.
+In the early Islamic period (640–900 AD) the use of patronymics is well attested.
 The famous scholar Rhazes (c.
 865–925 AD) is referred to as "al-Razi" (lit. the one from Ray) due to his origins from the city of Ray, Iran.
 In the Levant, surnames were in use as early as the High Middle Ages and it was common for people to derive their surname from a distant ancestor, and historically the surname would be often preceded with 'ibn' or 'son of'.
-Arab family names often denote either one's tribe, profession, a famous ancestor, or the place of origin; but they weren't universal.
+Arab family names often denote either one's tribe, profession, a famous ancestor, or the place of origin; but they were not universal.
 For example, Hunayn ibn Ishaq (fl.
 850 AD) was known by the nisbah "al-'Ibadi", a federation of Arab Christian tribes that lived in Mesopotamia prior to the advent of Islam.
-Hamdan ibn al-Ash'ath (fl.
-874 AD), the founder of Qarmatian Isma'ilism, was surnamed "Qarmat", an Aramaic word which probably meant "red-eyed" or "short-legged".